omussell/quire/architecture.md

+When run without arguments, print the help page.

-When run without arguments, generates a one time pad, including codebook and conversion table and prints to stdout
+When run with XYZ flag, generates a one time pad, including codebook and conversion table and prints to stdout

-If -o is given, write to file instead of stdout
+If XYZ flag is given, write to file instead of stdout

 The one time pad is arranged as follows: